abraunegg/onedrive/docs/USAGE.md

 # Include everything else
 /*
 ```

+**Note:** When enabling the use of 'sync_list' utilise the `--display-config` option to validate that your configuration will be used by the application, and test your configuration by adding `--dry-run` to ensure the client will operate as per your requirement.

 **Note:** After changing the sync_list, you must perform a full re-synchronization by adding `--resync` to your existing command line - for example: `onedrive --synchronize --resync`